Using gender pronouns in email signatures

 • I’d rather not have any pronouns included

-I’ve collated the feedback in a CSV file with two columns: User (represented by the user’s UPN) and Pronouns with possible values: (he/him/his), (she/her/hers), (they/them/their), blank.
+You can gather the survey results in a CSV file with two columns: User (represented by the user’s UPN) and Pronouns with possible values: (he/him/his), (she/her/hers), (they/them/their), blank.
 Here’s how a sample CSV file looks like, viewed in Microsoft Excel:

 Sample CSV file with gender pronouns